 The average silhouette width of the Kumar dataset is with 0.53 the highest for all datasets.
 It consists of three distinct cell populations and is the simplest of all the datasets.
-A high proportion of the explained by the cell type or the batch effect, as two are not separable (see Figure \ref{}e ).
+A high proportion of the variances are explained by the cell type or the batch effect, as these two are not separable (see Figure \ref{}e ).
 The number of expressed genes in cell population \dots is substantially higher than in the other two cell types.
 This dataset can be seen as a benchmark for the dataset as no method should have problems in clustering this dataset.
-Using the filtered datasets methods SC3, pcaReduce, SIMLR, CIDR and ZINBWaVE achieved a correct partition of the cells.
+Using the filtered datasets the methods SC3, pcaReduce, SIMLR, CIDR and ZINBWaVE achieved a correct partition of the cells.
 The other methods also achieved high accuracies with ARI scores between 0.97 and 0.99.
 The F1 scores give a more in-depth view of the actual partitioning, and for the filtered data we have similar high F1 scores for each of the subpopulations, showing that no method failed to cluster one of the subpopulations.
 In contrast to the uniform results with the filtered datasets, the results were more variable when running in default mode and with the unfiltered datasets.
-Running with the default setting, and automatically detecting the clusters, methods RaceID, SC3 and TSCAN failed to detect the correct number of .
+Running with the default setting, and automatically detecting the clusters, methods RaceID, SC3 and TSCAN failed to detect the correct number of clusters.
 RaceID and TSCAN partitioned the cells into four clusters and SC3 into five clusters.
 Additionally, TSCAN failed to correctly partition the cells into three subgroups.
 Note that for SC3 and TSCAN the extra cluster consisted only of a few cells and had only a marginal effect on the final clustering.
 ZINBWaVE, tSNEkmeans, pcaReduce and Linnorm failed in clustering the three populations correctly.

 With the unfiltered datasets, the methods show similar results where most of the methods again achieved ARI scores close to one.
-There are two exceptions that had a drop in the performance Linnorm and ZINBWaVE.
+There are two exceptions that had a drop in the performance: Linnorm and ZINBWaVE.
 These two methods failed by clustering one particular subpopulation.

 \paragraph{}

 The simDataKumar simulation has an average silhouette width of 0.15 and is one of the simpler datasets for clustering.
 Three out of four subpopulations in the dataset are distinct, with a high proportion of DE genes.
 Only 5 \% of the subpopulation Group 1 are DE genes and based on the tSNE representation of the dataset the two subpopulations Group1 and Group2 are not distinguishable (see Figure \ref{}).
 For the filtered data and run with the annotated number of clusters, the methods SC3, Seurat, pcaREduce SIMLR and CIDR had high ARI scores between 0.95 and 1.00.
-Also, Linnorm and TSCAN showed a somewhat lower performance with an ARI score of 0.87 and 0.90, respectively. tSNEkmeans, TSCAN and RaceID failed to correctly cluster the dataset with ARI scores between 0.31 0.65.
+Also, Linnorm and TSCAN showed a somewhat lower performance with an ARI score of 0.87 and 0.90, respectively.
+However, tSNEkmeans, TSCAN and RaceID failed to correctly cluster the dataset with ARI scores between 0.31 and 0.65.
 The low ARI scores are due to failing to partition the subpopulation Group 1.

-When running under the default mode, pcaReduce dropped in performance.
+When running under the default mode, pcaReduce also dropped in performance.
 TSCAN failed in clustering the results due to the high threshold for the zero expression.

-CIDR, RaceID, SC3 and Seurat, the methods with autodetect function, were able to correctly identify the number of clusters.
-Running the data in default mode had no impact on the for SC3, CIDR, RaceID, tSNEkmeans and SIMLR. pcaREduce, Seurat and ZINBWaVE had a different partition.
+CIDR, RaceID, SC3 and Seurat, the methods with an autodetect function, were all able to correctly identify the number of clusters.
+Running the data in default mode had no impact on the clusterings for SC3, CIDR, RaceID, tSNEkmeans and SIMLR.
+However, pcaREduce, Seurat and ZINBWaVE had a different partition.
 Using unfiltered data affected the methods Linnorm, RaceID and TSCAN.
 Note that for Linnorm and RaceID this could be due to the stochasticity of the method.
 For the other methods, it had no impact, and the ARI scores were stable.